MMike17/SafetyNetAlerts/README.md

 The app has unit tests and integration tests written.

-To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command.
+To run the tests from maven, go to the folder that contains the pom.xml file and execute the command below.

 `mvn test`

+### Reporting

+The app can generate testing reports on its code.

+To run those rapports, go to the forlder that contains the pom.xml file and execute the command below.

+`mvn site`

+This command will generate a web site page containing usefull information about the project.

+You can find the website main page at this path : `[project directory]/target/site/index.html` Or you can access the "project reports" page directly at this path : `[project directory]/target/site/project-reports.html`